-- Enhance our R&D pipeline by leveraging our therapeutic area expertise with EvolverAI to identify, develop and commercialize new product candidates in neuroscience and immuno-oncology.
+- Maximize the commercial potential of our product candidates.
+We have worldwide development and commercialization rights to BXCL501, BXCL502, and BXCL701.
+If BXCL501 and BXCL701 are approved in the United States, we are developing plans to build a specialty sales force in the United States for BXCL501 and considering other opportunities to collaborate with third parties to maximize the potential of our product candidates. - Enhance our R&D pipeline by leveraging our therapeutic area expertise with our growing internal capabilities to identify, develop and commercialize new product candidates in neuroscience and immune oncology.
 In addition to our leading clinical programs and our emerging and future pipeline, we have identified several potential product candidates and intend to select our next clinical program from among such candidates.
 We have established translational and development expertise, which we believe will help us advance the present and future product candidates in these fields.
-We may also opportunistically in-license additional product candidates identified through our AI platform approach within our core areas of expertise. - Maximize the commercial potential of our product candidates.
-We have worldwide development and commercialization rights to BXCL501 and BXCL701.
-If BXCL501 and BXCL701 are approved in the United States, we would consider building a specialty sales force in the United States and/or collaborate with third parties to maximize the potential of our product candidates.
-We are currently taking the early steps towards developing a specialty sales force for BXCL501 in anticipation of potential commercialization.
-Furthermore, we intend to commercialize BXCL501 and BXCL701, if approved, outside the United States through collaborations with third parties.
+We may also opportunistically in-license additional product candidates identified through our AI platform approach within our core areas of expertise.